Business Administration (International Business/Marketing) | Doctor of Philosophy Degree

 - A committee examines and reviews the applicant and application wholly.

-- A review of GMAT scores
+- A review of GMAT scores taken within the last 2 years

 - A review of TOEFL scores (for International applicants)